 Many companies offer temporary disability insurance as a paid benefit to their employees.
 California, on the other hand, is one of five states that requires an employee-paid state disability insurance (SDI) tax (the other four are Hawaii, New Jersey, New York, and Rhode Island).
-This tax is levied in addition to the standard required payroll taxes, which include federal income tax, state income tax, Social Security tax, Medicare (and additional Medicare depending on income) tax, and in some instances local tax.
+This tax is levied in addition to the standard required payroll taxes, which include federal income tax, state income tax, Social Security tax, Medicare tax, and in some instances local tax.

 What is CA SUI/SDI Tax?

 California’s state unemployment insurance, or SUI, is an employer-paid tax used to provide temporary benefits when an employee is laid off.
-State disability insurance, or SDI, is an employee-paid tax that covers temporary disability.
+California SDI tax is an employee-paid tax that covers temporary disability or paid family leave.

 What is CA SDI Tax Used For?

-In California, the funds from this mandatory payroll tax provide financial aid to employees who can’t work as a result of a non-work-related physical (generally covered by Workers’ Compensation benefit) or mental disability, as well as paid family leave for eligible workers.
-In 2022, eligible California employees can receive an SDI benefit equal to 60-70% of their regular wages, up to $1,540 per week and up to $80,080 in total.
+The funds from this mandatory payroll tax provide financial aid to employees who can’t work as a result of a non-work-related physical or mental disability, as well as paid family leave for eligible workers.
+In 2025, eligible California employees can receive an SDI benefit equal to 70-90% of their regular wages, up to $1,681 per week, or $87,412 in total.
+This record-level benefits boost went into effect Jan.
+1, 2025, based on Senate Bill 951.

 What is a Voluntary Plan?

-If they prefer, companies that have employees in California can apply to the California Employment Development Department (EDD) for approval of their own private short-term disability insurance and family leave plan, called a Voluntary Plan (VP) rather than using the state’s program.
+If they prefer, companies that have employees in California can apply to the EDD for approval of their own private short-term disability insurance and family leave plan, called a Voluntary Plan (VP) rather than using the state’s program.

 To qualify, the VP must: